Jay-the-scientist/king-county-housing-price-prediction/README.md

 | sqft_lot15    | LotSize area in 2015(implies-- some renovations)

 ## Methodology
 Data preprocessing involved removing outliers, converting date values, and engineering new features like age of the home.
 Exploratory analysis identified strong correlations, especially between square footage and price.
-Models such as Linear Regression and Decision Tree Regressor were trained and evaluated.
+Models such as Linear Regression and Ridge Regression were trained and evaluated.
 Metrics like R² and RMSE were used to assess performance.

 ## Results
 ### Living space (sqft_living) had the strongest correlation with price.